 Credit Suisse nears settlement with West Virginia governor's mining group - FT

-The Swiss bank has been focusing on some of the loans provided by Greensill, which imploded in March, to three counterparties including coal miner Bluestone, for which late payments have accrued.
+The Swiss bank has been focusing on some of the loans provided by Greensill Capital, which imploded in March last year, to three counterparties including coal miner Bluestone, for which late payments have accrued.

 Bluestone would step up production and make regular cash payments to Credit Suisse under a deal between the two parties, according to the newspaper.